cadyfatcat/jquery-search/README.md

 JqSearch

-A JQuery Dingle page search plugin
+A JQuery Single page search plugin

 Currently in development